mrossini-ethz/parseq/README.md

 It can be used for parsing lisp's sequences types: strings, binary data, lists and vectors.
 Furthermore, parseq is able to parse nested structures such as trees (e.g. lists of lists, lists of vectors, 1D arrays of strings).
 Parseq uses [parsing expression grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG) that can be defined through a simple interface.
-This PEG can be parametrised and made context aware.
+This PEG can be parameterised and made context aware.
 Additionally, the parsing tree can be transformed arbitrarily.

 The library is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.